TanzimHossain2/DSA-Notes/linklist/README.md

 The `deletionInLinkList.c` file includes code examples for various deletion operations in linked lists.
 Cases covered include deleting the first node, deleting at a specific index, deleting the last node, and deleting a node by a given value.

+## Circular Linked List

+The `CircularLinkedList.c` file illustrates the concept of a circular linked list.
+It creates a circular linked list with nodes, demonstrates traversal, and includes an example of inserting a node at the beginning.

 Feel free to explore the code implementations in each file for a better understanding of linked list operations.